Slip coach: Great Northern Railway (Ireland) (GNRI)

 The GNRI ran between Dublin Amiens Street and Belfast.
 In 1896, it began to slip a portion in the evening off a Belfast train at Malahide only nine miles north of Dublin to cater to commuters.
 The following year saw Skerries and Balbriggan also getting slip portions for their commuters.
 These slips continued until 1910.

 The GNRI started slipping a coach at Drogheda in 1913 instead of stopping there.
-This slip continued throughout WWI, by 1921 the slip was operated twice daily off the 3 p.m. and 6:35 p.m. trains from Dublin that otherwise ran non-stop to Dundalk, by 1923 it was just the afternoon train that slipped and this continued into the 1930s.
+This slip continued throughout the First World War, by 1921 the slip was operated twice daily off the 3 p.m. and 6:35 p.m. trains from Dublin that otherwise ran non-stop to Dundalk, by 1923 it was just the afternoon train that slipped and this continued into the 1930s.
 It was the second last slip coach to be discontinued in Ireland.